 Good communication skills enable managers to receive and send negative or heavy messages without creating frustration and disruption of trust.
 This is important to keep employees motivated and engaged.

-Employers who manage to communicate with their employees properly have much lover turnover rates.
+Employers who manage to successfully communicate the company's values and business goals to their employees have much lover turnover rates.

 Therefore, employers need to have a well-set strategy about how to keep their employees informed and engaged.